 The event lasted about two hours long.
-When the show was over, Ming Dao and Qiao Qiao stayed in their seats until most of the people either gathered around the stage for pictures with the painters or scrambled over to the artwork displays before getting up themselves since they didn’t want to be step over.
+When the show was over, Ming Dao and Qiao Qiao stayed in their seats until most of the people either gathered around the stage for pictures with the painters or scrambled over to the artwork displays before getting up themselves since they didn’t want to be stepped over.

 “Where to now?”
 Ming Dao asked when they were walking along their row.